grz0zrg/fbg/README.md

 FBGraphics was built so that it is possible to create any number of rendering context using different backend running at the same time while exploiting multi-core processors... the content of any rendering context can be transfered into other context through images when calling `fbg_drawInto`

-FBGraphics framebuffer settings support 16, 24 (BGR/RGB), 32 bpp, 16 bpp mode is handled by converting from 24 bpp to 16 bpp upon drawing, page flipping mechanism is disabled in 16 bpp mode, *24 bpp is the fastest mode*.
+FBGraphics framebuffer settings support 16, 24 (BGR/RGB), 32 bpp, 16 bpp mode is handled by converting from 24 bpp to 16 bpp upon drawing, page flipping mechanism is disabled in 16 bpp mode, **24 bpp is the fastest mode**.

 FBGraphics is lightweight and does not intend to be a fully featured graphics library, it provide a limited set of graphics primitive and a small set of useful functions to start doing computer graphics right away with or without multi-core support.

 If you want to use the parallelism features with more advanced graphics primitives, take a look at great libraries such as [libgd](http://libgd.github.io/) or [Adafruit GFX library](https://github.com/adafruit/Adafruit-GFX-Library) which should be easy to integrate.

-FBGraphics is fast but should be used with caution, bounds checking is not implemented on most primitives.
+FBGraphics is fast but should be used with caution, display bounds checking is not implemented on most primitives, this allow raw performances at the cost of crashs if not careful.

 Multi-core support is optional and is only enabled when `FBG_PARALLEL` C definition is present.